Concept-SAE: A Controllable and Invertible Concept Interface for Sparse Autoencoders: Experiments

-\textbf{RQ3: Vulnerability Localization \& Robustness Gains.} We further leverage concept scores to systematically analyze how adversarial perturbations distort internal representations and to explore targeted defenses.
-Since adversarial attacks exploit weaknesses in feature representations, faithful concept scores should reveal both where and how these perturbations destabilize the model.
-To investigate this, we generate adversarial examples using FGSM~\citep{goodfellow2014explaining} and monitor changes in concept scores across the model hierarchy.
+For RQ4, we test if the semantic alignment of our concept tokens is faithful enough to serve as a semantic stability test.
+The goal is not to propose a new adversarial defense, but to validate whether our representations can be used to meaningfully reflect the vulnerabilities of models under worst-case perturbations.
+To investigate this, we generate adversarial examples using FGSM~\cite{goodfellow2014explaining} and monitor changes in concept scores across the model hierarchy.
 An entropy-based analysis reveals two complementary effects: (1) some layers become excessively confident in a small set of concepts, as evidenced by reduced entropy, suggesting that the model latches onto spurious signals amplified by the perturbation; (2) other layers display the opposite behavior, with increased entropy reflecting heightened uncertainty and confusion in concept extraction.
 These opposing tendencies, confidence collapse and semantic diffusion, jointly illustrate how adversarial perturbations erode the consistency of internal representations and disrupt the alignment between concepts and predictions.
-To more precisely quantify such changes, we compute the Jensen–Shannon (JS) distance~\citep{lin2002divergence} between the concept score distributions of clean and adversarial samples.
+To more precisely quantify such changes, we compute the Jensen–Shannon (JS) distance~\cite{lin2002divergence} between the concept score distributions of clean and adversarial samples.
 Larger JS distances indicate stronger distributional shifts encountering adversarial samples and thus higher vulnerability.
 Based on this observation, we hypothesize that layers with higher JS distances are most fragile under attack.
 We validate this hypothesis through layer-wise finetuning.
 For each layer, we freeze the rest layers and retrain the chosen layer using mixed clean and adversarial samples for two epochs.
 As shown in Table~\ref{tab:adv_improve}, layers identified with larger JS distances consistently yield greater robustness improvements after finetuning compared to less vulnerable layers.
-These findings establish a direct link between our proposed vulnerability metric and effective defense strategies.
-Our analysis is both diagnostic and prescriptive: it not only identifies where adversarial perturbations compromise semantic integrity but also provides guidance for targeted interventions that significantly enhance robustness.
+The success of this experiment validates that our concept representations provide a high-fidelity semantic stability test.
+They faithfully report how and where adversarial attacks distort the model's internal conceptual understanding, offering a precise, validated diagnostic tool for localizing vulnerabilities.